 2023 National Park Bucket Journal – Perfect Travel Journal, Adventure Book, Camping Journal, and Trip Planner – Gift for Outdoor Summer Vacation Road Trips – Includes New River Gorge Park50 States, 5,000 Ideas: Where to Go, When to Go, What to See, What to Do

 Waco Mammoth Fun Facts

-- The remains of the first mammoth turned up in 1978 when 2 men were searching for arrow heads.
+- The remains of the first mammoth were found in 1978 by 2 men searching for arrowheads.

-- Between 1978 and 1990, archaeologists unearthed the remains of SIXTEEN Columbian Mammoths!
+- Between 1978 and 1990, archaeologists unearthed the remains of SIXTEEN Columbian Mammoths in this area!